WBQC-LD: Independence

-Sale to Gray Television
+Sale to Gray Television; switch to Telemundo

+Block died on November 25, 2019.
 On September 28, 2022, Gray Television announced its intent to purchase WBQC-LD for $2.5 million.
 The sale was completed on November 21, making WBQC-LD a sister station to WXIX-TV.

+On July 27, 2023, WBQC-LD became a Telemundo affiliate, with Cozi TV and This TV moving to separate subchannels, and getTV ending its run on the station to accommodate an upgrade of WBQC-LD1 to high definition broadcasting.

 Programming

-WBQC currently airs network programming.
+WBQC currently airs Telemundo network programming.
 Until 2011, the station produced several local programs, including: